troykinsella/junkie/README.md

 The creator resolver creates a component instance by calling `Object.create` with a prototype object.
 Optionally, a `properties` argument can be supplied which will be passed as the second argument to `Object.create`.
+As per the [Requirements](#requirements) section, using this resolver may require an environmentally-provided shim for `Object.create`.

 ```js
 var Type = {